Today In History logo TIH

 1856

-Costa Rican drummer boy Juan Santamaria torched the fortified hostel sheltering William Walker's American filibuster forces at the Battle of Rivas, dying in the assault but turning the tide of the engagement.
-His sacrifice helped drive Walker from Central America and made Santamaria Costa Rica's most celebrated national hero.
+Costa Rican drummer boy Juan Santamaria volunteered to torch the fortified hostel sheltering William Walker's American filibuster forces at the Battle of Rivas, running through gunfire with a flaming torch.
+He was shot and killed during the assault, but the burning building forced Walker's men from their stronghold and turned the tide of the battle.
+His sacrifice helped drive Walker from Central America entirely and made Santamaria Costa Rica's most celebrated national hero, honored every April 11th.

 1868